arnaudGourdon/arnaudGourdon/README.md

 - 👋 Hi, I’m @arnaudGourdon
 - 👀 I’m interested in coding and crafting
 - 🌱 I’m currently learning without limits
-- 💞️ I’m looking to collaborate on everything interesting, specialy for environment or things that help people
+- 💞️ I’m looking to collaborate on everything interesting, especially for environment or things that help people
 - 📫 How to reach me : I'm behind you 👁

 <!---